Energy performance certificates explained

 The cost of the EPC can vary depending on many factors such as the location and the size of your property, which will determine the price.
 At an estimate, the cost can range from as little as £40 to as much as £120 plus VAT.

-Thinking about selling your property?
-Get in touch with our property experts at Oakheart Property who will help you through the process.
+Thinking about selling your property in Colchester, Essex?
+Get in touch with our property experts at Oakheart Property.
+We have an experienced team of sales and letting agents across Essex and Suffolk who will help you through the entire buying and selling process.